 "Later the conversation turned on trusts.
 He said he had very definite ideas on the regulation of trusts, and believed that the problem was one which was fairly within the reach of legislation that would commend itself to the common sense of all good people.
-He quoted at length from memory from the articles of incorporation of the Steel trust, and expressed a belief that a corporation should not be admitted to do business in any State unless it Mrs. Harrison asked him if he recog-nized her and he replied that he did.
-At noon of the same day he recognized his aunt, Mrs. Newcomer, feebly greeting her as "Aunty" when she came to his bedside.
-In the sick man's delirium which lasted from late Sunday night until he be-came totally unconscious Tuesday afcame totally unconscious Tuesday af-ternoon, his mind wandered back over the great scenes of his life.
+He quoted at length from memory from the articles of incorporation of the Steel trust, and expressed a belief that a corporation should not be admitted to do business in any State unless it

+Mrs. Harrison asked him if he recog-nized her and he replied that he did.
+At noon of the same day he recognized his aunt, Mrs. Newcomer, feebly greet-ing her as "Aunty" when she came to his bedside.
+In the sick man's delirium which last-ing her as unday night until he he ed from late Sunday night until he be-came totally unconscious Tuesday af-ternoon, his mind wandered back over the great scenes of his life.
 Now he was the soldier charging with his column and again he was the states-man speaking before the convention that named him for President.

-A DEATH MASK TAKEN Indianapolis, March 14 .- Late this afternoon John H. Mahoney, the sculptor, death mask of Gen. Harrison,
+A DEATH MASK TAKEN.
+Indianapolis, March 14 .- Late this afternoon John H. Mahoney, the sculptor, or this city, took a plaster cast for a death mask of Gen. Harrison.

 ALL STATES NOTIFIED.
-Indianapolis, Ind., March 13 .- Acting on the instructions of Gov. Durbin, Charles E. Wilson, his private secretary, today sent telegrams to the gov-ernors of every State and Territory in the Union, informing them that the body of Gen, Harison will lie in state in the Indiana capitol Saturday, that the military display of the State will be made on that day and that the fun-eral on Sunday will be of a private nature Acting on an order of the governor, Adjt.
-Gen. Gore issued an order calling out the entire State militia, consisting of thirty-two companies and three batteries of artillery.
+Indianapolis, Ind., March 13 .- Acting on the instructions of Gov. Durbin, Charles E. Wilson, his private secretary, today sent telegrams to the gov-ernors of every State and Territory in the Union, informing them that the body of Gen. Harison will lie in state in the Indiana capitol Saturday, that the military display of the State will be made on that day and that the funeral on Sunday will be of a private nature

+Acting on an order of the governor Adjt.
+Gen. Gore issued an order calling out the entire State militia, consisting of thirty-two companies and three bat-teries of artillery.
 The troops will ar-rive Friday night and Saturday morning and will remain until Sunday even-

-Ing.
-It was arranged to have the body lie in state from 12 noon, or shortly be-fore that hour, until 10 o'clock Satur-day night, when it will be returned to the Harrison home, where it will re-main until time for the funeral ser-vices Sunday afternoon.
-The militia will form, under the command of Beig will form, under the command of Brig.
-Gen. McKee in Washington street in front of the capitol, at 10 o'clock Sat-urday morning and will move to the Harrison home.
+It was arranged to have the body lie in state from 12 noon, or shortly be-fore that hour, until 10 o'clock Satur-day night, when it will be returned to the Harrison home, where it will remain until time for the funeral ser-vices Sunday afternoon.
+The militia will form, under the command of Brig.
+Gen. McKee in Washington street in front of the capitol, at 10 o'clock Saturday morning and will move to the Harrison home.
 Promptly at 11 o'clock the body will be taken from the home and placed in the funeral car to be taken to the state house.
-In addition to the troops of the guard the escort will be made up of several grand army posts.
-The Seventleth Indiana regi-ment, to which Gen, Harrison be-longed, will be the guard of honor, marching immediately in front of honor. marching immediately in front of the funeral car.
+In addition to the troops of the guard the escort will be made up of several grand army will be made up of several grand regi-posts.
+The Seventieth Indiana regi-ment, to which Gen. Harrison be-longed, will be the guard of honor, marching immediately in front of the funeral car.
 Immediately ahead of the regiment will be the Grand Army posts and in front of them the State troops.

-The same arrangements as prevailed at the time the body of Gen. Lawton and again when the body of Gov. Mount lay in state in the capitol, will While the body is lying in state it will be guarded by detachments from the artillery battalion.
+The same arrangements as prevailed at the time the body of Gen. Lawton and again when the body of Gov. Mount lay in state in the capitol, will prevail Saturday.
+While the body is lying in state it will be guarded by detachments from the artillery battalion.